 Affordable Living in a Neighborhood You Know

 Dorchester Bay Economic Development Corporation (DBEDC), a neighborhood-based Minority Business Enterprise organization, and Hebrew SeniorLife, New England’s largest nonprofit provider of senior health care and living communities, are building new affordable housing units for seniors in Dorchester!
-Leyland Community, an entirely new campus under construction at 9 Leyland Street and the first senior affordable housing in Upham’s Corner, will open in the summer of 2023.
+Leyland Community, an entirely new campus under construction at 9 Leyland Street and the first senior affordable housing in Upham’s Corner, will open in the early 2024.
 We’re eager to welcome residents to Leyland Community, which will offer affordable housing with services so older adults can live their best lives.

 One-Bedroom and Two-Bedroom Apartments